dragarth-7/knotx-aggregator/README.md

 Check a `development/pull-all.sh` script to clone all Knot.x repositories.
 Please check `-h` option for help.

-## Build all repositories
+## Build Stack
-Check a `development/build-all.sh` script to build all cloned repositories.
+Check a `development/build-stack.sh` script to build all cloned repositories.
 Please check `-h` option for help.

 Please note that the `knotx-stack` repository contains [Gradle composite build](https://docs.gradle.org/current/userguide/composite_builds.html) definition.
 The repository allows to re-build all Knot.x modules and use them during integration tests, bypassing the need to publish artifacts to the maven repository first.

+## Build Stack & Docker & Starter-Kit

+// TODO

 ## Use cases
 After cloning the repository on Unix please change permissions: